geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 # Testing

+Another form of quality assurance in GGC is testing.

+In GGC, we want the main branch to always be free of any errors raised by our tests.

 The current goal of testing in GeoGardenClub is to minimize the risk of *catastrophic regression* from changes to the UI or business logic.
 In other words, we want our tests to ensure that changes to non-low level code do not result in an app where important features no longer work.
 This means that our test suite should ensure that:

 * All commonly accessed screens display without error.
 (The tests might not check screens that are displayed "rarely", such as those resulting from anomalous conditions like network instability.)